 When visiting or retiring to Portugal, people typically pick Lisbon, Porto, or Madeira.
 Faro, however, is a charming Moorish-style town with a large airport located in the Algarve region that’s beginning to catch the attention of tourists and potential retirees alike.

-In Faro you’ll find that prices are lower and lifestyle options are vast, making it an attractive destination for anyone looking to upgrade their retirement and lower their monthly budget.
-Same goes for travelers.
-You’ll be able to enjoy sightseeing without going over your budget.
+Here you’ll find that prices are lower and lifestyle options are vast, making it an attractive destination for anyone looking to upgrade their retirement and lower their monthly budget.

 Faro is an ideal place for snowbirds.
 You can count on 300 days of sunlight a year, making this one of the sunniest places in Europe.
-Plan your trip to Faro any time of the year without having to worry about rain or snow.

 The cost of living in Portugal is among the lowest in Europe.
 This is one of the country’s most attractive traits.